Blog

 • Insulin Resistance and Hyperglycemia.
 Cellular and animal studies show that cellular dehydration induces similar metabolic effects to hyperglycemia and insulin overload[10] [11].
 A high-sugar diet has also been shown to induce dehydration, which was reversed with adequate water intake.
 Hydration may lower the incidence of hyperglycemia in those with diabetic ketoacidosis.

-By contrast to the above effects, adequate hydration improves overall health and well-being[5], particularly in most of the above highlighted areas.
+By contrast to the above effects, adequate hydration improves overall health and well-being[12], particularly in most of the above-highlighted areas.

 Risk Factors for Dehydration

 • Decreased Fluid Intake.
-Low fluid intake is an obvious risk factor for dehydration; however, it may not be obvious how much fluid one ingests daily.
+Low fluid intake is an obvious risk factor of dehydration; however, it may not be obvious how much fluid one ingests daily.
 We get fluids from a variety of foods, beverages, and cellular processes, each of which contribute differently to hydration (see below).

 • Electrolyte Imbalance.
 If body electrolyte levels are too diluted or too concentrated, the risk for cellular dehydration is increased.
-Many refined beverages contain minerals and other substances that can increase blood pressure and the risk for dehydration.
+Many refined beverages contain minerals and other substances that can increase blood pressure and the risk of dehydration.
 Furthermore, nutritional deficiencies and profuse mineral losses can result in impaired ability for rehydration.

 • Heat Stress.
 Sweating is a functional form of water loss that is required for body cooling.
 Prolonged sweating progressively increases water loss and the risk for dehydration.